arbisoft/architecture-guidelines/react_native_development.md

 ## When to choose React Native
 - When your App needs a native look and feels depending on the specific platforms.
 - More scalable and complex app.
-- Large number of community support packages available for faster development.
+- Large number of community support packages are available for faster development.
 ## When not to choose React Native
 - Large scale project having heavy calculations and animations involved.
 - Apps with complex user interfaces